oblac/jodd-site/doc/lagarto/3+dom-builder.md

 ## HTML content and DOM Builder

 `LagartoDOMBuilder` does not validate or modify HTML content.
 What you put to parse is what you get.
+HTML rules for closing _tag soups_ are NOT implemented.
 {: .attn}

 This is very important to know: `LagartoDOMBuilder` will build the tree